|

 Looking at recreational ebikes for paths and streets, a common style is the commuter style, but you may find it a bit too much on the "aggressive" side.
 It's more likely you'll like the cruiser style much better.
 It has swept-back handlebars and a geometry that has you sitting upright.
 This style alleviates weight on your wrists and is the easiest on your back, but it does put most of your weight on the seat, so you'll need to be sure to get a good one.
 Regardless of what comes on a bike, you can always upgrade the seat, if needed.
 Many people do.

-Of course, you'll want to adjust the height and position of the seat, and the height and position of the handlebars to fit your desired body height, position, and comfort level.
-Sometimes taller seat posts and stem extenders, as well as different handlebars are needed to accomplish this.
+Of course, you'll want to adjust the height and position of the seat, and the height, position of the handlebars, and position of the stem (if it's adjustable) to fit your desired body height, position, posture, and comfort level.
+Sometimes a taller seat post and stem extenders, as well as different handlebars and/or stem, are needed to accomplish this.

 Ebikes with a regular or traditional frame with a top tube, sometimes called a "boy's bike" or "step-over" frame, are available, if desired.